animir/node-rate-limiter-flexible/README.md

 * `dbName` `Default: 'rtlmtrflx'` Database where limits are stored.
 It is created during creating a limiter

 #### Options specific to Mongo

+* `tableName` `Default: equals to 'keyPrefix' option` By default, limiter creates a collection for each unique `keyPrefix`.
+  `tableName` option sets a collection name where documents should be stored.

 * `dbName` `Default: 'node-rate-limiter-flexible'` Database where limits are stored.
 It is created during creating a limiter.
     Doesn't work with Mongoose, as mongoose connection is established to exact database.